Ramananda: Fourteen disciples of Ramananda

 Postmodern scholars have questioned some of the above guru-disciple lineage while others have supported this lineage with historical evidence.

 Largest ascetic community in India: Ramanandi Sampraday

 Ramananda is the founder of the eponymous Ramanandi Sampraday (Shri Ramavat or Shri Sampraday or Vairagi Sampradaya).
 This is the largest ascetic community in India, and their members are known as Ramanandis, Vairagis or Bairagis.
 They are known for their self-imposed highly disciplined, austere, structured and simple lifestyle.
 Richard Burghart acknowledges that Ramananda is revered as the founder in the Ramanandi Sampraday's tradition, but adds that historical evidence about its origin is meager and India's largest monastic community may have gathered strength a few centuries after Ramananda's death.

 Social reforms

 Ramananda was an influential social reformer of Northern India.
 He championed the pursuit of knowledge and direct devotional spirituality, and did not discriminate based on birth family, gender or religion.

+According to legend, 5-year-old Kabir Saheb claimed Ramanand as his guru, despite being from a low-caste weaver family.
+This encounter led to Ramanand abandoning his practice of untouchability.